About adrenaline

 Doctors should do a thorough assessment before prescribing adrenaline.
 This is best done at a specialist allergy clinic or by a GP who has had specialist training in allergy management.

-Sometimes, when there is a long wait to see an allergy specialist, your GP may prescribe adrenaline auto-injectors as a precaution whilst you wait to be assessed.
+Sometimes, when there is a long wait to see an allergy specialist, your GP may prescribe adrenaline as a precaution whilst you wait to be assessed.
 The prescription may or may not need to be continued once you have seen the specialist.

 adrenaline for allergies advice